iterate-ch/docs/Mountain_Duck/Sync.md

 :width: 50px
 ```

-The file or directory is currently synced with the server or cloud storage.
+The file or directory is currently syncing with the server or cloud storage.

 ## Sync Error